velveneer/wl-photoproject/README.md

 # **[Link GitLab Hosted Documentation](https://git.etes.de/jroedel-work/work-documentation.gitlab.io)**

-Open the side panel menu to quickly navigate between the exercises.
 The documentation supports a search function to quickly search for specific words.

 If you want to run it locally on your machine follow the instructions down below.